 Blue Cash Preferred® Card from American Express

-The Amex Blue Cash Preferred offers a $250 statement credit after you spend $1,000 in purchases on your new card within the first three months.
+The Blue Cash Preferred® Card from American Express offers a $300 statement credit after you spend $3,000 in purchases on your new card within the first six months.
 You will also earn 6 percent back on the first $6,000 spent at U.S. supermarkets each year (then 1 percent), 6 percent back on select U.S. streaming services, 3 percent back on U.S. gas station purchases and transit and 1 percent back on other purchases.